YehiaGewily/NeuroSync/README.md

 *   **In Silico Experimentation**: Test stimulation protocols (like dithered stimulation) on the digital twin before clinical application.
 *   **Closed-Loop Refinement**: Automatically tune model parameters to minimize the error between real and simulated brain activity.

-## ✨ Key Features
+##  Key Features

-*   **🧠 EEG Data Inversion**: Advanced algorithms to extract phase, frequency, and functional connectivity directly from raw EEG signals.
+*   **EEG Data Inversion**: Advanced algorithms to extract phase, frequency, and functional connectivity directly from raw EEG signals.
-*   **🕸️ Neural Mass & Kuramoto Modeling**: Hybrid modeling approach combining neural mass dynamics with the phase synchronization properties of the Kuramoto model.
+*   **Neural Mass & Kuramoto Modeling**: Hybrid modeling approach combining neural mass dynamics with the phase synchronization properties of the Kuramoto model.
-*   **⚡ Dithered Stimulation**: Simulate the effects of external stimulation with time-varying parameters to study entrainment and control.
+*   **Dithered Stimulation**: Simulate the effects of external stimulation with time-varying parameters to study entrainment and control.
-*   **🔄 Closed-Loop Optimization**: Iterative refinement engine that adjusts model parameters to maximize fidelity to the biological brain.
+*   **Closed-Loop Optimization**: Iterative refinement engine that adjusts model parameters to maximize fidelity to the biological brain.
-*   **📊 Comprehensive Analysis**: Built-in tools for critical synchronization analysis, network reconstruction, and statistical validation.
+*   **Comprehensive Analysis**: Built-in tools for critical synchronization analysis, network reconstruction, and statistical validation.

-## 🛠️ Installation
+## Installation

 You can install the framework directly from the source: